In this section

 Kawasaki disease occurs more often in Japan than in any other country.
 In the US, children of Asian or Asian American heritage are affected more often than other races, although Kawasaki disease can occur in any racial or ethnic group.

-The vast majority of children who develop Kawasaki disease are under age 5.
+The vast majority of cases of Kawasaki disease in children are under age 5.
 The average age child seen with the illness is 2 years old.
 It occurs in boys twice as often as in girls.

 What causes Kawasaki disease?